SFDO-Tooling/CumulusCI/docs/robot_debugger.rst

 Examining Variables
 -------------------

-There are two ways you can examine the current value of a robot variable.
+There are two ways you can examine the current value of a Robot variable.
 The simplest method is to enter the name of a variable at the prompt and press return.
 The debugger will show you the value of that single variable: